hooriyaa/hackathon_3/README.md

-Comforty: E-Commerce Platform for Sofas and Chairs Overview
+## ✨Comforty: E-Commerce Platform for Sofas and Chairs

+## Overview:
 Comforty is an e-commerce platform specializing in offering a wide variety of sofas and chairs.
 The platform is built using Sanity CMS as the backend for managing product data and integrates third-party APIs for shipping and payments.
 Below is a detailed breakdown of the project features, architecture, and workflow.

 Features